gecscs/sHallOfFameSlideshow/README.md

   <ul>
     <li>RandomValue, TrendingValue, RecentValue, ArcheologistValue, SupporterValue: Integer values from 0 to 10.
 These are the same as in the ingame mod settings;</li>
     <li>ViewMaxAgeValue: Integer value in days;</li>
-    <li>SlideShowInterval: Integer value in seconds.
-Please do not go lower that 20 to prevent abuse of traffic usage as explained on the above notes.</li>
+    <li>SlideShowInterval: Integer value in seconds. <strong>Please do not go lower than 20</strong> to prevent abuse of traffic usage as explained on the above notes.</li>
     <li><strong>!!!
 DO NOT CHANGE THE GetRandomWeightedImageApiEndpoint VALUE !!!</strong></li>
   </ul>
   Update these settings prior to building or publishing te app, otherwise it will fail to run properly.